 Avoid short-term loans when looking at your debt management options.
 In many cases, paying off short-term debt with more short-term debt doesn’t work.
 You lose money on interest and, sometimes, the payment terms make it difficult to get out of debt.
 Consider refinancing with a long-term loan that allows for smaller monthly payments.

 If you’re thinking about small business refinance loans, don’t forget about fees.
 Lenders often charge fees when they provide a loan.
 You might have to pay fees on both the old and new loans when debt refinancing.

 On top of interest and flat fees, the bank could also charge to evaluate and write up the loan.
 And, the original lender might charge a prepayment penalty, meaning you have to pay a fee for repaying the debt early.
 Check that you can afford to refinance before agreeing to another debt.

 Need a simple way to track your business debts?
-Patriot’s online accounting software is easy-to-use and made for the non-accountant.
-We offer free, U.S.-based support.
+Patriot’s online accounting software is easy-to-use and made for business owners and accountants.
 Try it for free today.

 This article has been updated from its original publication date of August 3, 2017.This is not intended as legal advice; for more information, please click here.